CLI Commands

 preview-sync

-to verify changes before updating existing content
+to verify changes before updating existing content - Be extremely cautious when using the

 For more details about how MK Notes organizes your content, see the Architecture documentation.